lucalanca/grunt-a11y/README.md

 Type: `Array`
 Default value: `[]`

 An Array of strings representing the url's to process.
+Supports globbing.

 #### options.failOnError
 Type: `Boolean`